Multepal/app-aanalte/collections/notes/tei-header.md

 #### Author (`author`)

-* Not Ximenez, etc. &mdash; this is the authors of the digital text, e.g. the Multepal team.
+* Not Ximénez, etc. &mdash; this is the authors of the digital text, e.g. the Multepal team.

 #### Responsibility Statement (`respStmt`) +